realA10001986/Time-Circuits-Display/README.md

 - Office (2): Mon-Thu 7am-5pm, Fri 7am-2pm
 - Shop: Mon-Wed 8am-8pm, Thu-Fri 8am-9pm, Sat 8am-5pm

 The fifth way is to enter start and end for a daily schedule.
-The clock will go into night mode at the defined start hour (xx:00), and return to normal at the end hour (yy:00).
+The clock will go into night mode at the defined start hour (xx:00), and return to normal operation at the end hour (yy:00).

 Apart from increasing the displays' lifetime, Night Mode reduces the power consumption of the device from around 4.5W to around 2.5W.